MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols-sip.md

 When the SBC receives a 503 message with a Retry-After header in response to an INVITE, the SBC must terminate that connection and try the next available Microsoft datacenter.

 ## Handling retries (603 response)
-If end-customer observes several missed calls for one call after declining the incoming call it means that either SBC or PSTN trunk provides' retry mechanism is misconfigured.
-SBC must be reconfigured to stop retrying on 603 response.
+If an end user observes several missed calls for one call after declining the incoming call, it means that the SBC or PSTN trunk provider's retry mechanism is misconfigured.
+The SBC must be reconfigured to stop the retry efforts on the 603 response.

 ## ICE Restart: Media bypass call transferred to an endpoint that does not support media bypass